scalar-labs/scalardb/schema-loader/README.md

 }
 ```

-### Create and delete tables
+### Create, delete and repair tables
-You can create and delete tables that are defined in the schema using SchemaLoader by simply passing Scalar DB configuration file, schema, and additional options if needed as shown below.
+You can create, delete or repair tables that are defined in the schema using SchemaLoader by simply passing Scalar DB configuration file, schema, and additional options if needed as shown below.

 ```java
 public class SchemaLoaderSample {